leondavi/g5gui/README.md

 # g5gui
 gem5 simulator gui
 In early development stage.
-Developed for MinorCPU and RISCV g5gui is able to run multiple gem5 instances over multiple processes, It takes care for job scheduling and results saving.
+Developed for MinorCPU/FlexCPU and RISCV g5gui is able to run multiple gem5 instances over multiple processes, It takes care for job scheduling and results saving.